-The MC simulation returned $10^5$ profiles where the model concentrations are within a $2\sigma$ measurement confidence interval with a minimum of reduced $\chi^2 = 2.32$ , while $\chi^2$ are lowest close to the mean and the estimates of denudation rates-.
+The MC simulation returned 10 profiles where the model concentrations are within a 2 $\sigma$ measurement confidence interval with a minimum of reduced $\chi^2 = 2.32$ , while $\chi^2$ are lowest close to the mean and the estimates of denudation rates.
 The MC simulation returns consistent values for inherited nuclides and denudation rate, where mean and median values are in good agreement and follow a well-defined Gaussian distribution (Fig. A1; complete modelling results are provided in the Supplement).
 Thus, the MC simulation results are independent of the initial constraint on total denudation (Table A3).
-In detail, mean modelled inherited concentrations range from $(2.4 \pm 0.6) \times 10^3$ at $g^{-1}$ to $(2.6 \pm 0.7) \times 10^3$ at $g^{-1}$ Be, accounting for 13 - 14% of the measured concentration for the surface sample.
-Mean denudation rate values range between $(63.40.6 \pm 0.13.5)$ em kyrmm yr-1 and $(640.7 \pm 12.0.1)$ em kyrmm yr-1.
+In detail, mean modelled inherited concentrations range from $(2.4 \pm 0.6) \times 10^3$ at g-1 to $(2.6 \pm 0.7) \times 10^3$ at g-1 Be, accounting for 13 - 14% of the measured concentration for the surface sample.
+Mean denudation rate values range between $(0.6 \pm 0.1)$ mm yr-1 and $(0.7 \pm 0.1)$ mm yr-1.
 Surface exposure ages cannot be estimated from the model run results.
 However, the MC simulations yield agreeing minimum ages of 0.7 ka.